LijahTheDev/The-Venue/README.md

 ## Installation 💿

-These are a series of step by step examples that will tell you how to get a development environment up & running.
+These are a series of step by step examples that will help you get a development environment up & running.

 ### Step 1.
 Download the zip or clone the repo 💾